Ambassador Commitment: Create meaningful connections and inspire actions that will have a lasting impact on conservation.

 - Assisting with daily maintenance of animal enclosures and exhibits.

-- Learning about animal nutrition and prepare diets.
+- Learning about animal nutrition and preparing diets.

 - Learning about animal behaviors in both captive and natural environments.